SJ23 Tech Tip F10, (Updated 2024-11-11)

 trailerable sailboat.
 This is perfect if you frequently step the

-mast as it is easy to store and less prone to damage while doing this
+mast as it is less prone to damage while doing this

 job.
+It is easy to store on the mast for transport.
 It comes with a 5 year warranty to the original

 with the associated hardware tucked inside.
 Keep that in mind for shipping.